 Particulars Amount Particulars Amount

 Rs.
 Rs.

 To Opening stock By Sales

+Less: Sales

-To Purchases Less: Sales
+To Purchases returns

-Less: Purchase returns
+Less: Purchase

 returns By Closing stock To

-To Wages Gross Loss c/d
+Gross Loss c/d

+To Wages (Transferred to Profit

-To Fright (Transferred to Profit and Loss a/c)
+To Fright and Loss a/c)

 To Carriage inwards

 To Clearing charges

 To Packing charges

 To Power

 To Octroi Duty

 To Gross profit c/d

 (Transferred to Profit

+and Loss a/c)

+-

 and Loss a/c)